cmllr/honeypress/README.md

 To remove all containers and volumes, you can use `cleanup.sh`.
 The logs will persist.

+## Content sources

+- names.txt: Blog owner names to use (https://www.usna.edu/Users/cs/roche/courses/s15si335/proj1/files.php%3Ff=names.txt.html)
+- themes.txt: Blog themes to use
+- taglines: Blog descriptions to use.
+- On deployment, there will be some posts created using (corporatelorem.sh and devlorem.sh, but you can add others, of course)

 ## Limitations

 - This honeypot utilizes hooks and filters offered by WordPress.
 It is clear that only a subset ov available events can be monitored.